Flatulence Problems? Try These Home Remedies

 - Remove from the heat and drink when it is at room temperature.

-Garlic is a great antiseptic and can help us if we suffer from gases.
+Garlic is a great antiseptic and can help us if you suffer from gases.
 This is because it stimulates the gastric juices that digest food.

 Some people opt for garlic and cumin tea.